Klomegah/FinalProject_Klomegah/AI_USAGE_DISCLOSURE.md

 - Implemented 1-minute auto-stop feature
 - Integrated error handling for browser compatibility and HTTPS requirements

-**Extent of Use:** 50% AI (API integration guidance error handling and styling), 50% Me (guiding the styling and visual feedback, testing, refinement)
+**Extent of Use:** 50% AI (API integration guidance, error handling and styling), 50% Me (guiding the styling and visual feedback, testing, refinement)

+---

+### Example 6: Session Keep-Alive – Long-Session Stability
+**Date:** 16/12/2025
+**Prompt:** "How do I prevent the PHP session from expiring during long Pomodoro or notes sessions?"

+**Process:**
+1. I noticed that long focus sessions could potentially cause session timeouts and “Not authenticated” errors.
+I read about PHP session behavior and also using the experience with phpMyAdmin where it kept logging me out after some time of inactivity.
+2. I then asked AI how to keep the session alive without bothering the user in my system after reading about the possible solutions.
+3. AI suggested a small keep-alive endpoint plus a periodic silent `fetch` from the frontend.
+4. We implemented `startSessionKeepAlive()` and `sendKeepAlive()` in `SharedUtilities/utils.js` that ping `Authentication/keep_alive.php` every few minutes.
+5. I integrated this into `PomodoroPages/pomodoro.js` so that the timer automatically keeps the user logged in while they are working.

+**Extent of Use:**
+- **AI:** Designed the keep-alive pattern and helped write the initial code.
+- **Me:** Decided where and when to call it, integrated it into the timer flow, and verified it worked in my environment.

 ---